Subhanc/Memory/README.md

 ### Easy

-* 2 cards per card pair.
+* Match 2 of the same product to complete match.
 * Grid size 4x4

 ### Medium
-* 3 cards per card pair.
+* Match 3 of the same product to complete match.
 * Grid size: 6x5

 ### Hard

-* 4 cards per card pair.
+* Match 4 of the same product to complete match.
 * Grid size: 6x6

 ## Extra features